 And then, the thing I would say about why our systems reluctant to do levels of service agreements that is something that we see a lot.

-The first one is, several of the smaller system I’ve ended up working over the years that the questions we asked them are:
+The first one is, several of the smaller systems I’ve ended up working with over the years, that the questions we asked them are:

 - “Who are your main customers?”